pnmocap/NoitomMocapLiveLinkPlugin/Doc/AxisUnrealLiveLinkPlugin Handbook_EN.md

 ## 8.2 Put an Skeletal Mesh in your map and setup animation blueprint

 ​    In the **Content Browser**, locate the Skeletal Mesh you want to add to the map as a Skeletal Mesh Actor.
-Place it into the map and set its animation class like the following graph, the you can click play button and test your animation.
+Place it into the map and set its animation class like the following graph, then you can click play button and test your animation.
 If everything is ok, don't forget to **save** your map and other assets.

 ![LevelBP_SetAnim_1](LevelBP_SetAnim_1.png)
 ![LevelBP_SetAnim_2](LevelBP_SetAnim_2.png)